+- 1. Federal and state grants

+- 2. Student loans

 - 3. Federal Work Study

 - 4. Lake Land College Foundation scholarships

 - 5. Third-party scholarships

 THOSE WHO DO NOT QUALIFY FOR STATE OR FEDERAL FINANCIAL GRANTS HAVE THREE OPTIONS:

 - 1. Pay the bill in full by the due date.
 Payment can be made via mail, online in the Laker Hub, or in person at Accounting. - 2.
 Sign up for the Nelnet tuition payment plan. - 3.
 Request a student loan.
 Visit lakelandcollege.edu/financialaid and click on "Student Loans" for information about the Federal Direct Loan Program, eligibility requirements, and the three steps required to request a student loan at Lake Land College.